telerik/kendo-ui-core/docs/aspnet-mvc/kendo-ui-vs-mvc-wrappers.md

 or automatic updating of the Kendo UI version.
 * Use [Scaffolding](/aspnet-mvc/scaffolding) to generate widget declarations and related controller action methods.

-The vanilla HTML/JavaScript Kendo UI widgets provide the following benefits:
+The vanilla HTML/JavaScript Kendo UI widgets (**"Kendo UI Professional"**) provide the following benefits:

 * Complete server platform independence.
 The widgets can be used with any web server and server framework (**including ASP.NET MVC**).
 For example, you can build Single Page Applications with any RESTful back-end.